Patient & Family Services

 Our professional staff specializes in ALS care.
 We will visit with PALS (Persons with ALS) and their caregivers in their home to evaluate the patient’s current condition and offer practical ideas for sustaining their quality of life.
 We provide information on how to navigate the process to obtain insurance and healthcare benefits.

-The Orange County Chapter currently has one general support group held monthly.
-This support group is open to PALS (persons with ALS), their families, caregivers and friends.
+The Orange County Chapter currently has two general support group held monthly.
+These support groups are open to PALS (persons with ALS), their families, caregivers and friends.
 Speakers on relevant topics are combined with time for attendees to discuss questions, problems and new information.
 This group is held the first Wednesday of every month.

 Equipment Loan Program